How To Help

 Of the 11 million people with hearing loss, around 900,000 of these are classed as being severe or profound sufferers.
 It's thought there are at least 24,000 people in the UK who use British Sign Language as their main form of communication, and around 50,000 children with hearing loss.

-Volunteering with a deaf charity is a wonderful way to show your support to a large group of people.
+Volunteering with a deaf charity is a wonderful way to show your support.
 Whether or not your own life has been touched by hearing loss, giving up your time can be a hugely rewarding thing to do.
 You may find there are other benefits too, including the social side of volunteering, as well as the opportunity to develop new skills, not least learning British Sign Language.

 HOW TO HELP DEAFNESS CHARITIES